zer0cache/matic-docs/docs/develop/alchemy.md

 ### Step 4: Add Polygon Mumbai Test MATIC from a Faucet

 In order to deploy your smart contract to the test network, you need to obtain a few testnet tokens.
 To get testnet tokens, visit the [Polygon Mumbai Faucet](https://faucet.polygon.technology/), select "Mumbai", choose "MATIC Token", and enter your Polygon wallet address, then click “Submit.”
 It may take some time to receive your testnet tokens due to network traffic.

+You can also use Alchemy's [free Mumbai faucet](https://mumbaifaucet.com/?a=polygon-docs).

 ![img](/img/alchemy/faucet.png)